First steps with LXD

 See Images for more information about the images that LXD uses.

 Now, let’s start by launching a few instances.
 With instance, we mean either a container or a virtual machine.
-See About containers and VMs for information about the difference between the two instance types.
+See Containers and VMs for information about the difference between the two instance types.

 For managing instances, we use the LXD command line client lxc.
 See About lxd and lxc if you are confused about when to use the lxc command and when to use the lxd command.